UK Johnson's ex-aide blames "smoking ruin" at health ministry for COVID failures | Law-Order

 "It's not coincidental that the vaccine programme worked the way it did, it's not coincidental that to do that we had to take it out of the Department of Health," he said.
 "We had to have it authorised very directly by the prime minister and say, strip away all the normal nonsense that we can see is holding back funding ... in the sense that Number 10 took it out of the Department of Health."

-A spokesman for Johnson disagreed with Cummings' description, adding that both the ministry and Britain's state-run health service were "central" to the vaccination programme.
+Health minister Matt Hancock glossed over questions about Cummings' comments at a later news conference, saying the roll out of vaccines had been "a huge team effort".
+Johnson's spokesman said he disagreed with Cummings' description.
 But Jonathan Ashworth, opposition Labour's health policy spokesman, said his description was "a clear admission of fundamental mistakes that have contributed to us tragically experiencing one of the highest death rates in the world".

 Cummings said his exit had been planned, though British media reported at the time it was a result of clashes with others in Johnson's 10 Downing Street office.
 Britain has suffered one of the highest per capita death tolls in the world from the pandemic, but in recent months it has rolled out the fastest vaccine programme of any large country.
 The government says it is on track to have given a first COVID-19 shot to half of all adults in the next few days.